ManifoldScholar/manifold-docs/_docs/projects/customizing/layout.md

 #### Download

 The Download action allows publishers the means to load a file into the system that readers can download to their device.
 This can be useful if, say, the publisher wants to provide their readers with an ebook associated with the project or an archive of all the source files that were ingested into the Manifold reader.
 It could also be used to share collections of data or specific materials that require pride of place on the project page.

+The `Visibility` field in the Download configuration drawer allows a publisher to determine when this element will appear in the hero: always, only for authorized users, or only for unauthorized users.

+For example, a subscription link would be useful for unauthorized users to gain access to the project, while for authorized users that would not be of interest.
+Likewise links to specific materials may only be of use after a user has gained access to a project.
+See the [Access section](/docs/projects/customizing/access.html#entitlements") for more.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <strong>Note</strong>.
 There are no restrictions on the kind of file uploaded into this field.